 When we look at a microphone and then look at a microphone stand, there is no obvious way to connect the two.
 Microphone stands (and boom arms/poles) have screw threads where the microphone would be attached, but microphones themselves typically do not have threaded fasteners to attach directly to the stand.

 So in order to properly attach a microphone to a stand, we need a “mechanical adapter.”
-By “mechanical adapter,” I simply mean a physical piece that will hold the microphone and screw onto the mic stand, essentially connecting the two.
-These can be referred to as housing pieces and come in two general styles: the microphone clip style and the shock mount style housings.
+By “mechanical adapter,” I mean a physical piece that will hold the microphone and screw onto the mic stand, essentially connecting the two.
+These are referred to as housing pieces and come in two general styles: the microphone clip style and the shock mount style housings.

 Here are a few commonly manufactured screw thread sizes (in diameter and threads per inch):